The True Cost of Free Digital Signage Software

 Large outdoor digital billboard displaying a Windows blue screen error, highlighting potential technical issues in free digital signage networks

-And yeah, that sounds great… until your screen freezes, your “free” plan slaps a watermark over your promo, and you’re three hours into a Reddit thread trying to fix a file format error because the support team ghosted you six updates ago.
+FREE digital signage software?
+Yeah, that sounds great… Until your screen freezes, your “free” plan slaps a watermark over your promo, and you’re three hours into a Reddit thread trying to fix a file format error because the support team ghosted you six updates ago.

 Look, I’m not here to knock free digital signage solutions just for the fun of it.
 I’ve recommended them.
 I’ve used them.
 Sometimes they’re exactly what a client needs.
 But you deserve the full picture before you hang your digital strategy on a platform that only works until it doesn’t.